Klingon language: Canon

 An important concept to spoken and written Klingon is canonicity.
 Only words and grammatical forms introduced by Marc Okrand are considered canonical Klingon by the KLI and most Klingonists.
 However, as the growing number of speakers employ different strategies to express themselves, it is often unclear as to what level of neologism is permissible.
-New vocabulary has been collected in a list maintained by the KLI until 2005 and has since then been followed up by Klingon expert Lieven Litaer.
+New vocabulary has been collected in a list maintained by the KLI until 2005 and has since then been followed up by Klingon expert Lieven Litaer until the KLI's website was renewed in 2015.

 Internal history

 Within the fictional universe of Star Trek, Klingon is derived from the original language spoken by the messianic figure Kahless the Unforgettable, who united the Klingon home-world of QoʼnoS under one empire more than 1500 years ago.
-Many dialects exist, but the standardized dialect of prestige is almost invariably that of the sitting emperor.